mont-d-or/moulin-rouge/README.md

     pnpm playwright test

+Options:
-Use option `--trace on` to get details about failing execution.
+- `--trace on` to get details about failing execution.
+- `--ui` to run the test from the UI and generate execution video.

 ### Generate new playwright tests